Blog

 • Additional insured status

-• Certificates of insurance provided on demand
+• Certificates of Insurance provided on demand

 These requirements set a floor, not a ceiling.
 Carrying only the minimum may satisfy a contract but still leave meaningful gaps.

-2. What Is The Realistic Severity Of A Product Claim?
+2. What Is The Realistic Severity of a Product Claim?

 Product Liability Insurance limits should reflect worst-case injury scenarios, not average complaints.
-Ask yourself:

 • Could this product cause bodily injury or property damage?